RomanSlack/AI_volo_discord_bot/README.md

 2. **Bot Commands:**

-   - `/connect`: Connect Scribe to your voice channel
+   - `/connect`: Connect to your voice channel
    - `/scribe`: Start transcribing the voice channel
    - `/stop`: Stop transcription and save results
    - `/disconnect`: Disconnect from the voice channel
-   - `/generate_pdf`: Generate a PDF report of transcriptions
+   - `/summarize`: Generate AI summary and PDF report
-   - `/update_participant_map`: Update participant identification mapping
+   - `/help`: Show command help

 ## Use Cases